Library Account vs Off Campus Login vs Interlibrary Loan

 Current Tulane students, faculty, and staff may access Tulane Libraries' licensed online resources remotely from off campus through a system called authentication.
 The libraries use a system for authentication called OpenAthens.

-When a user is outside the campus network and connects through the library website to library resources such as articles, eBooks, online journals, research databases, and licensed digital collections, they are automatically directly to a login screen.
-(Initially a Microsoft window may pop up that requests a Tulane email address for routing.)
+When a user is outside the campus network and connects through the library website to library resources such as articles, eBooks, online journals, research databases, and licensed digital collections, they are automatically directly to a login screen seen below.

 The login and password for remote access is the same as the user’s Tulane email ID and password.
 To avoid remote access problems it is important to connect to these licensed resources through the coded links on the library’s web pages rather than directly.